OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:31

 > I cling to Your testimonies;
-> Lord, do not put me to shame!
+> Lord, do not let me be put to shame!

 ## Psalm 119:32